Text to be removed highlighted in red.

 (a) Owns, operates, or controls a website or application for commercial purposes; and

-(b) Publishes or distributes a substantial portion of material that is harmful to minors.
+(b) Publishes or distributes a substantial portion of pornographic material.

 IV.
 "Reasonable age verification method" means: